4 Reasons to Use Quality Insulation in Your Attic

-Usually made of fiberglass, a sprayed insulation material is an excellent choice if your HVAC system is installed in your attic, or when you need an added layer of insulation along your attic’s ceiling.
+Usually made of fiberglass, a sprayed insulation material is an excellent choice if your HVAC system is installed in your attic (call Oak Island Air Conditioning to find out more information), or when you need an added layer of insulation along your attic’s ceiling.
 Since fiberglass is lightweight, it may settle over time.

 Batt insulation comes in large, thick pieces.
 While batts have good insulating power, the pieces may be uneven, leading to gaps in coverage.
 Batts work best when attic joist spacing is uniform and when you have few obstacles to work around.

 You Can Avoid Problems With Over-Insulating